Lakeville Methodist Church

 Anna is an ordained elder in the California-Pacific Conference of the United Methodist Church and has served congregations across California, Nebraska, Alabama, Connecticut, and New York.
 A deep commitment to social justice, interfaith dialogue, and empowering women characterizes her ministry.
 She has been actively involved in initiatives such as the Global Women's Village and the Institute for Religious Tolerance, Peace and Justice.

 Currently, Anna serves as the pastor for Lakeville United Methodist Church, Sharon United Methodist Church, Canaan United Methodist Church, and Millerton United Methodist Church.
 She also serves as the Lead Pastor of the Northwestern Hills Cooperative Parish UMC.
-She and her husband, Rev. David Camphouse, who directs the Silver Lake Camp & Retreat Center, reside in Sharon with their three children: Sophia, and twins Paul and John.
+She resides in Sharon with her three children: Sophia, and twins Paul and John.

 Anna's approach to ministry emphasizes relationship-building, community engagement, and creating sacred spaces for meaningful conversations.
 She believes in the transformative power of faith communities to bring about healing and hope in the world.